texttest/http_cli/README.md

-# http_to_cli
+# http_cli
-Turns a HTTP (REST) api into a command line script you can test with TextTest
+Turns an HTTP (REST) api into a command line script you can test with TextTest

+See an example in example_usage.py